d-hancock/deal_app/README.rst

 Email Server
 ^^^^^^^^^^^^

-In development, it is often nice to be able to see emails that are being sent from your application.
+The project uses AllAuth for authentication so it require it is often nice to be able to see emails that are being sent from your application.
 If you choose to use `MailHog`_ when generating the project a local SMTP server with a web interface will be available.

 #. `Download the latest MailHog release`_ for your OS.